 Public Procurement has been identified as a prime vehicle for driving the radical economic transformation agenda of the Government.
-In driving radical economic transformation, emphasis will be placed on utilizing the pre-qualification criteria, which allows for the advancement of selected categories of people in a manner that does not impede on the principles of fairness, equitability and competitiveness as enshrined in Section 217 of the Constitution.
+In driving radical economic transformation, emphasis must be placed on utilizing the pre-qualification criteria, which allows for the advancement of selected categories of people in a manner that does not impede on the principles of fairness, equitability and competitiveness as enshrined in Section 217 of the Constitution.

 The Province is characterized by high levels of youth unemployment, youth-headed families, lack of skills, poverty, and inequality.
-Four of districts with the Province have 50% of unemployed women and youth.
-Unemployment leads to amongst others, drug abuse, criminal activities, human trafficking, prostitution, begging, teenage pregnancies, high rate of HIV & AIDS in young people.
-In addition, women and youth in rural areas are confronted with challenges relating to fewer opportunities for education and training, smaller industrial base for employment and business opportunities and fragmented services to support economic empowerment of the designated groups (i.e. women, youth and persons with disabilities).
+Reports indicate that four (4) of the eleven (11) districts within the Province have approximately over 50% of unemployed women and youth.
+High rates of unemployment create fertile ground for inter alia Four of districts within the Province have 50% of unemployed women and youth.
+Unemployment leads to amongst others, drug abuse, criminal activities, human trafficking, prostitution, begging, teenage pregnancies, high rate of HIV& AIDS, more particularly for in young people.
+In addition, women and youth in rural areas are confronted with challenges relating to fewer opportunities for education and training, smaller industrial base for employment and business opportunities and fragmented services to support economic empowerment of the designated groups.

-The Department is therefore committed to supporting the key national priority of the empowerment of designated groups through programmes aimed at supporting businesses and providing employment opportunities.
-It's commitment is further exemplified by the establishment of a dedicated directorate to address the social and economic transformational agenda of the human settlements sector.
-In order to support businesses of these groups, the Department has devised a strategy to provide skills and capacitate businesses through varied programmes including Targeted Procurement, Siyakha Incubation Programme and EPWP.
-Through these programmes, the Department aims to contribute to objectives of radical economic transformation promoting social and economic transformation and optimizing participation of these groups in the human settlements value chain.
+The Department is therefore committed to supporting the key national priority of the empowerment of designated groups through programmes aimed at supporting businesses and creating a conducive environment for creation of economic employment opportunities for these groups.
+This commitment is by the establishment of a dedicated directorate to address the social and economic transformational agenda of the human settlements sector.
+In order to support businesses of these groups, the Department has devised a strategy to provide skills and capacitate businesses through varied programmes including Siyakha Incubation Programme and EPWP.
+The impact of COVID-19 pandemic has been chiefly felt by emerging businesses as the National Lockdown and new ways of conducting business imposed further costs on business operations.
+While this has been the case, there is a great need to strive and create a fair and equitable economy to address persistent inequalities, poverty and unemployment.